cloudcomputingcurricula/Cloud-Computing-Curricula/README.md

 [//]: # (Please add links to your content here)

-## Instructions for how to contribute resources to this collection
+## Instructions for how to Contribute Resources to this Collection

 [How to contribute via a browser]()
 [How to contribute via a prompt]()